research-software-ecosystem/RSEc-Atlas/README.md

 ```

 #### 6. Run the Python Script
-The Python script `merge_data_files.py` in `backend` processes and merges the metadata into `combined_metadata.json`.
+The Python script `merge_data_files.py` in `backend` processes and merges the metadata into `combined_metadata.json` also create a metadata file for each tool.
 This file is later used by the Nuxt.js frontend.
 ```bash
 python backend/merge_data_files.py
 ```
-This will generate the `combined_metadata.json` file in the `frontend/public/metadata` directory.
+This will generate the metadata files in the `frontend/public/metadata` directory.

 #### 8. Generate the Static Site
 Navigate to the `frontend` directory and run the following command to generate the static site: